miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 LTV-JWS preserves the simple structure and concept of JWS while progressively adding timestamps and validation information.
 It also enables more general-purpose signing use cases through indirect signatures using external references (refs).

 --- middle

-# Status of This Memo

-This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.

 # Introduction